vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 PURĀNAS The Anandasrama editions of the Agni, Brahma, Brahmavaivarta,

-Matsya, Padma and Vāyu have been used, the Nirn edition of the Bhāgavatapurāna (text only) and the edition of the Narasimha. purāna published by Messrs Gopal Narayan and Co. have been relied upon, the Venkateśvara Press editions of the Bhavisya, Brahmānda, Brhan-Nāradīya (or simply Nāradīya), Garuda, Kālikā.
+Matsya, Padma and Vāyu have been used, the Nirn edition of the Bhāgavatapurāna (text only) and the edition of the Narasimha. purāna published by Messrs Gopal Narayan and Co. have been relied upon, the Venkateśvara Press editions of the Bhaviṣya, Brahmānda, Brhan-Nāradīya (or simply Nāradīya), Garuḍa, Kālikā.
 Kūrma, Linga, Mārkandeya, Viṣṇupurāpa and Viṣṇu dbarmottara have been used, the Nīlamatapurāna, ed. by Pandits Ramlal Kanjilal and Jagaddbar Zadoo (1924)

 COMMENTARIES, DIGESTS, MISCELLANEOUS SANSKRIT, PĀLI AND PRAKRIT WORKS AND AUTHORS, Abhilasıtārthacıntāınanı ( = Mānasollāsa ), published by Mysore